Tyler Eifert

-Early years
+Early life

 Eifert attended Saint Vincent De Paul Catholic School and Bishop Dwenger High School in Fort Wayne, Indiana.
 He played tight end and defensive back in football and power forward in basketball.
 As a senior, he had nine touchdowns on offense and 97 tackles and five interceptions on defense.
 Considered only a three-star recruit by Rivals.com, he chose to attend Notre Dame over other offers from Indiana, Minnesota, and Purdue.

 College career

 Eifert enrolled in the University of Notre Dame, where he played for the Notre Dame Fighting Irish football team from 2009 to 2012 under head coaches Charlie Weis and Brian Kelly.
 As a freshman in 2009, Eifert played in only one game after suffering a back injury.
 As a sophomore in 2010, he entered the season as a backup to Kyle Rudolph but took over as the starter after Rudolph suffered a season-ending injury.
 He finished the season with 27 receptions for 352 yards and two touchdowns in 11 games.
 In his junior season, he took over the tight end starting position.
 As a starter, Eifert had 63 receptions for 803 yards and five touchdowns.
 He broke the school's tight end single-season receptions and receiving yards record, previously held by Ken MacAfee.
 He was named a 2011 Mackey Award finalist but did not win the award.
 As a senior, he had 50 receptions for 685 yards with 4 touchdowns.
 He also won the 2012 Mackey Award after being named a finalist the year before and was also named second-team All-American by the Associated Press.

-After a 42–14 loss to the Alabama Crimson Tide in the 2013 BCS National Championship Game, Eifert decided to forgo his final season of eligibility and declared his intention to enter the 2013 NFL Draft.
+After a 42–14 loss to the Alabama Crimson Tide in the 2013 BCS National Championship Game, Eifert decided to forgo his final season of eligibility and declared his intention to enter the 2013 NFL draft.